-- During school times 8:45am 3:30pm, students must not use mobile phones when on campus. - When on campus, secondary students' phones must be turned off and locked inside lockers.
-Primary children's phones must be turned off and placed inside school bags. - The College cannot accept responsibility for any damage, loss or theft of phones. - Messaging or social networking between students when off campus or outside of school hours is subject to the normal expectations of courteous interaction that applies to face to face communications.
+- During school times 8:45am 3:30pm, students must not use mobile phones when on campus. - When on campus, MCC onsite secondary students' phones must be turned off and locked inside lockers.
+MCC onsite primary children's phones must be turned off and placed inside school bags.

+- MCC online students who come onsite for NAPLAN or similar event must keep their phones turned off and in their bag.
+Or they may choose to ask a staffer that their phone be kept at Reception for them during their time onsite. - The College cannot accept responsibility for any damage, loss or theft of phones. - Messaging or social networking between students when off campus or outside of school hours is subject to the normal expectations of courteous interaction that applies to face to face communications.
 Cyberbullying is unlawful and parents are expected to have read the College's Bullying & Harassment Policy which is on the College website.